Muna-Saeed/Chess-Master-project/README.md

 ![AI Is a Master of Games, but How Does It Compare to the Human Mind](ChessAi.webp)

 ## Master the Chessboard: Play Against Friends or AI!
-Welcome to Chess Master, a web application designed to bring the classic game of chess to life in the digital realm.
-Challenge your friends or test your skills against an AI opponent in this immersive gaming experience.

 ---

 ![Chess Master Demo](chess.gif)

-Welcome to Chess Master, a web application designed to bring the classic game of chess to life in the digital realm.
-Challenge your friends or test your skills against an AI opponent in this immersive gaming experience.

 # Table of Contents